CopernicaMarketingSoftware/Documentation/Mailerq/5.6/mq_smtp_out_data.md

     // to send a message, so this cannot be changed).

     // if we return true here, MailerQ will stop processing this message
-    // until either the MQ_Complete, MQ_Continue or MQ_Retry function is
+    // until either the MQ_complete, MQ_continue or MQ_retry function is
     // called. if none of the functions is called, MailerQ will wait for the
     // remote server to close the connection and mark it as an error. return true;